 NTFS Allocation Unit Size for Images:

-On the other hand, if you have a devoted drive to images and music, it might change things; for example, the music and image files are smaller than the movies.
-Hence, you may aim to keep the size of your allocation units below the size of your audio and video files.
+If you have a strong drive to store images and music, it might change things, as music and image files are smaller than movie files, allowing you to keep allocation units smaller.

-Do you know with the support of a professional partition manager, you can change the NTFS allocation unit size?
-That top-notch software is Qiling Partition Master Professional, an all-in-one free tool designed for every user.
+With the help of a professional partition manager, you can change the NTFS allocation unit size, and a top-notch software for this is Qiling Partition Master Professional, an all-in-one free tool designed for every user.

 Step 1.
-Right-click the partition that you need to change its cluster size, select "Advanced" and click "Change Cluster Size".
+Right-click the partition you need to change the cluster size for, select "Advanced" and click "Change Cluster Size".

 Step 2.
-Click the size list below the New size section, and select a desired cluster size you want to adjust for the disk partition.
+To adjust the cluster size for a disk partition, click the size list below the New size section and select a desired cluster size from the available options.

 Step 3.
 Click "Proceed" to confirm the operation.

-When you're bored of copying and pasting things, Qiling helps imitate or clone partitions from one hard disk to another without risking data loss on your disk partition.
-The best features of Qiling Partition Master are given below:
+Qiling Partition Master helps you imitate or clone partitions from one hard disk to another without risking data loss on your disk partition, making it a useful tool when you're bored of copying and pasting things.
+The best features of Qiling Partition Master include.
+(Note: I removed the list as it was not provided in the original text)

 Step 1: To launch the run, hit window + R.

-Step 2: To access the ongoing command prompt as the administrator, type the command "CMD" and hit Ctrl + Shift + Enter.
+Step 2: To access the command prompt as the administrator, type "CMD" and hit Ctrl + Shift + Enter.

 Step 3: Hit "Enter" to open Diskpart.exe after entering the diskpart.